 Cooking chicken sausage is not rocket science, but it can be challenging to determine if it’s cooked to perfection without a meat thermometer.

-However, there are several tricks you can use to ensure your sausage is cooked without overcooking or undercooking it.
+Nevertheless, there are numerous techniques you can employ to guarantee that your sausage is properly prepared without being overcooked or undercooked.

 Cut the Meat